On the calculation of the ramified Siegel series: Abstract

 \section{Abstract}

-The ramified Siegel series is an important factor that arises in the Fourier coefficient of the Siegel-Eisenstein series.
-Many results of the formula of the ramified Siegel series under some conditions are already known.
-However, the explicit formula of the general condition is not calculated.
-We calculate the formula of the Siegel series where the dimension $n$ is arbitrary, and the additive character $\psi$ is primitive.
-We calculate when the field $F$ is a non-archimedean non-dyadic local field, including $F=\mathbb{Q}_p$ case.
-Moreover, we calculate the explicit value of the ramified Siegel series for degrees $n=1, 2,$ and $3$. \\ \\ \textbf{Keywords}: Siegel series; Siegel Eisenstein series; local densities; automorphic forms
+The ramified Siegel series is an important factor that appears in the Fourier coefficient of the Siegel Eisenstein series.
+Many formulas for the ramified Siegel series under various conditions are already known.
+However, an explicit formula for the general case has not yet been obtained.
+We derive a formula for the Siegel series with arbitrary dimension $n$, assuming that the additive character $\psi$ is primitive.
+Our results cover nonarchimedean, non-dyadic local fields $F$, including the case $F=\mathbb{Q}_p$.
+We also give explicit values of the ramified Siegel series for degrees $n=1, 2,$ and $3$. \\ \\ \textbf{Keywords}: Siegel series; Siegel Eisenstein series; local densities; automorphic forms